segmentio/segment-docs/src/connections/destinations/catalog/kissmetrics/index.md

 1. From the Segment web app, click **Catalog**.
 2. Search for "Kissmetrics" in the Catalog, select it, and choose which of your sources to connect the destination to.
-3. Drop in your Kissmetrics "API Key" into the connection settings.
+3. In the destination settings, enter your Kissmetrics "API Key".
 4. If you are using Kissmetrics using Segment's client-side analytics.js library, we asynchronously load Kissmetrics Javascript library onto the page.
 This means you should remove Kissmetrics's snippet from your page.
 Your Kissmetrics source will start automatically collecting "Visited Site" events and [other automatically tracked events](http://support.kissmetrics.com/article/show/javascript-settings).

 ## Page